|

 In our homeschool, I put a large emphasis on life skills from an early age.
 This starts in the form of chores–things as simple as putting their dirty clothes in the basket or clearing their places at dinner.
 As the children get older, the chores get more complex.

-When kids reach high school age, they need to begin preparing (if they haven’t started already) for life out on their own someday.
+When kids reach their teen years, and especially in high school age, they need to begin preparing (if they haven’t started already) for life out on their own someday.
 They will need to know how to run the washer/dryer/dishwasher, use a hammer and screwdriver, mow the lawn, and so much more.
 The high school years are a great time to use an elective (or two) to incorporate life skills not only into high school credit, but into their lives.

 While I am sure there are more things than I will list here (please feel free to share any you think of in the comments), I have compiled a list of some major life skills to be sure and teach your high schoolers before they have to head out on their own!